 Rethink your wedding-day timeline.

-“Dry weddings can be so enjoyable but shouldn’t automatically be planned with the same timeframes as a wedding with a full bar.
+“Dry weddings can be so enjoyable.
+But, they shouldn't automatically be planned with the same timeframes as a wedding with a full bar.
 First of all, a dry wedding should end a bit earlier.
 We find guests leave earlier, around 9 or 10 pm.
-Second, offer enough other creative and delicious options that they won’t even remember there is no alcohol!
-Our ideas are an ice cream bar, an Italian ice truck, refreshing spa water, a coffee bar with all the fixings and even think about doing a non-alcoholic specialty mocktail everyone can enjoy!” – Valarie Falvey, Kirkbrides
+Second, offer enough other creative and delicious options that they won't even remember there is no alcohol!
+Our ideas are an ice cream bar, an Italian ice truck, refreshing spa water and a coffee bar with all the fixings.
+Or, consider doing a non-alcoholic specialty mocktail everyone can enjoy!” – Valarie Falvey, Kirkbrides

 Go wild with your dinner menu.